Airport Guide

-Newark Airport’s AirTrain is undergoing construction, with weekday service replaced by shuttle buses from approximately January 15 through late May 2026.
+Newark Airport’s AirTrain has been shut down as part of a $3.5 billion replacement project.
+Weekday service (Mon–Fri, 5 AM–3 PM) is replaced by shuttle buses starting January 15, 2026, with the full replacement not expected until 2030.
 This guide explains the impact on travelers and why direct EWR car service with vetted chauffeurs bypasses the disruption entirely.

 Newark Liberty International Airport (EWR) is replacing its aging AirTrain monorail system with a modern replacement.
 During construction, weekday AirTrain service between terminals, parking areas, rental car facilities, and the NJ Transit rail station is suspended and replaced by free shuttle buses.
 For travelers accustomed to taking NJ Transit from Manhattan (Penn Station) and connecting via AirTrain to their terminal, this means significantly longer transfer times and added confusion.
 Direct airport car service is completely unaffected by the AirTrain disruption—your chauffeur picks you up curbside at each terminal regardless.